PanMar86/PanMar86/README.md

 Hobbies:
---> Playing individual sports (swimming, weightlifting).
+▪	Playing individual sports (swimming, weightlifting) <br>
---> Learning new languages (fascinated by Latin American Spanish).
+▪ Learning new languages (fascinated by Latin American Spanish) <br>
---> Travelling combined with trekking and long walks in nature.
+▪	Travelling combined with trekking and long walks in nature